 Saturday, July 13, 2019 | Hurricane Barry

 Tropical Storm Barry has made landfall and continues to move across Louisiana.
 At landfall, windspeeds were between 70 mph to 75 mph.
 This video is the operations video made by the TropicsWatch team.
 These videos are produced every 6 hours during an active storm system.
-At the time this video was published, Barry was classified as a Tropical Storm, shortly thereafter the Hurricane did announce that, at landfall, Barry had reached wind speeds of 75mph, classifying it as a category 1 hurricane.
+At the time this video was published, Barry was classified as a Tropical Storm, shortly thereafter the Hurricane Center did announce that, at landfall, Barry had reached wind speeds of 75mph, classifying it as a Category 1 hurricane.

 Friday, July 12, 2019 | Tropical Storm Barry